mickdowling16/lifehacks/README.md

 ### Hacks articles

 In the hacks pages I used a combination of iframes and images in my articles for photos and videos.
 I thought this would give a better user experience as visual aids are more helpful when learning.
 The iframes are videos taken from youtube and all links and videos will be referenced below.
-The video and image dimensions are the same in order for the website to look uniform and they both are fullt responsove to smaller screen sizes
+The video and image dimensions are the same in order for the website to look uniform and they both are fully responsive to smaller screen sizes

 ![screenshot of article on hacks page](documentation/article-ss.png)